brona/iproute2mac/CONTRIBUTING.md

 2. [BrewTestBot](https://docs.brew.sh/BrewTestBot) runs the tests on multiple platforms (See example [here](https://github.com/Homebrew/homebrew-core/pull/179084)) during update of our Homebrew formula.
     *  During every release, it runs commands defined [here](https://github.com/Homebrew/homebrew-core/blob/master/Formula/i/iproute2mac.rb#L25) and checks for non-error exit codes.

-**Any contributions refactoring the code and adding more comprehensive tests would be very welcome**. generally we should aim to capture several sample real outputs of `ifconfig` and `netstat` on macOS and store the expected Linux-like output.
+**Any contributions refactoring the code and adding more comprehensive tests would be very welcome**.
+Generally we should aim to capture several sample real outputs of `ifconfig` and `netstat` on macOS and store the expected Linux-like output.
 Then we would feed the sample output into iproute2mac to mock the real CLI execution and compare the outputs.
 For commands that modify the stack, we should store the expected CLI command that is begin executed.

 ## Homebrew formula